Tigra-Astronomy/TA.ObjectOrientedAstronomy/TA.Orbits.Specifications/ReadMe.md

 - Add an overload of the VSOP87 computation to accept parameters for the target body, coordinate system and reference frame.
 - Delete the obsolete hard-coded data.
 - Download VSOP87 data from the web if needed (maybe?).
+- Caching strategy, so that each VSOP87 file is loaded only once.